Monday, 23 November 2015

 71.0 x 48.0 x 24.0 cm (whole object).

-Attributed to John Cheere.
+Attributed to John Cheere?

-They suggest an attribution to John Cheere (1709-1787), which seems reasonable, given the somewhat generalised features - it lacks the subtleties of the busts of Roubiliac Rysbrack and Scheemakers (see above), but seems to have been the most reproduced version - probably because of the multiples emanating from the Cheere Workshop at Hyde Park Corner.
+They suggest an attribution to John Cheere (1709-1787), which seems reasonable, given the somewhat generalised features - it lacks the subtleties of the busts of Roubiliac, Rysbrack and Scheemakers (see above), but seems to have been the most reproduced version - probably because of the multiples emanating from the Cheere Workshop at Hyde Park Corner.

-Given that there is no provenance prior to 1806, it could well be a later copy.
 The inscription and socle is very similar to other busts in the Royal Collection such as Alexander Pope and Lord Ligonier.
+It seems these were added later.

 __________________________________________